corbado/flutter-passkeys/packages/corbado_auth/README.md

 #### 1. Set up Corbado project

 Create a free Corbado project at the [Corbado developer panel](https://app.corbado.com/signin#register) if you haven't got one yet.
-Select integration mode as `Web component`.
+Select app type as `Native / mobile app`.

 #### 2. Set up an iOS app